NLog/NLog/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 Hi!
-Thanks for reporting this feature/bug/question!
+Thanks for reporting this feature!

 Please keep / fill in the relevant info from this template so that we can help you as best as possible.

-QUESTIONS are preferred on StackOverflow.
-You could expect a faster response there (but do include all the info below).
-Use the tag "nlog" https://stackoverflow.com/questions/ask

 For .NET Core users, please check the platform support: https://github.com/NLog/NLog/wiki/platform-support

 **NLog version**: (e.g. 4.2.3)